Arrest of Sheikh Mujibur Rahman: Reactions

 (From left) Indian Prime Minister Indira Gandhi, Soviet head of state Nikolai Podgorny, and Yugoslav President Josip Broz Tito.

 In response to the news of Mujib's imprisonment, Abdul Hamid Khan Bhashani, chairman of the National Awami Party (Bhashani) (NAPB), expressed gratitude to God and said, "Allah will protect the country."
 On 2 April 1971, Nikolai Podgorny, the president of the Soviet Union, expressed concern in a letter to Khan regarding the arrest of Mujib.
 Within a few months of the arrest, former Pakistani president Ayub Khan sent two letters to the then president, advising him to save the country by reaching a settlement with Mujib through negotiations.
 In reaction to the decision to begin Mujib's trial, Indian foreign minister Swaran Singh warned Pakistan of serious consequences.
 In 8 August, Indian prime minister Gandhi called upon 24 countries to take action to save Mujib's life.
 In 10 August, Syed Nazrul Islam the acting president of the provisional government, expressed concern over the decision to try Mujib and called for intervention by the United Nations and Western countries.
 In 13 August, in a speech broadcast on the Independent Bengal Radio Station, Tajuddin Ahmad, prime minister of the provisional government, stated that an illegal president had no right to try Mujib, who had been elected by the people's mandate.
 In 20 October, Josip Broz Tito, president of Yugoslavia, stated that the release Mujib was crucial for peace and stability in the Indian subcontinent.

 On 17 August, the International Commission of Jurists protested the decision of the Pakistani government.
 In 4 November, various professionals in Pakistan issued a joint statement demanding Mujib's release.
 Signatories included politician Asghar Khan, writer Faiz Ahmed Faiz, politician C. R. Aslam, journalist Mazhar Ali Khan, labor leader Mirza Ibrahim, and others.
 On the other hand, president Khan promised that he would release Mujib if Pakistan's people wanted it.
 In 11 August, a rally demanding Mujib's release was held in London's Hyde Park, attended by at least 15,000 people.
 In 13 August, around 5,000 intellectuals staged protests in front of the American and Soviet embassies in Calcutta (present-day Kolkata) demanding his release.
+In August, in letters sent to various newspapers, the Bangladesh League of America expressed concern that Mujib had possibly been killed before 31 March, as Pakistan Army had not presented any conclusive evidence of his existence.
+The letter claimed that the Mujib's photograph at Karachi International Airport published in newspapers had actually been taken before his arrest.
+The letter also claimed that he would undoubtedly be declared a traitor and sentenced to death by the military tribunal, since the president had already branded him a traitor.
+In 13 September, Arthur Bottomley, former Secretary of State of the United Kingdom, called on Commonwealth countries in Kuala Lumpur, Malaysia to pressure Pakistan for Mujib's release.
 In 5 October, the Soviet Afro-Asian Solidarity Committee labeled the trial of Mujib as a "farce".
-In 13 September, Arthur Bottomley, former Secretary of State of the United Kingdom, called on Commonwealth countries in Kuala Lumpur, Malaysia to pressure Pakistan for Mujib's release.